Difference Between ASP.NET vs .NET

 1) ASP.NET Web Forms: It is used to create modular pages out of components with various UI events on the server-side.

-2) ASP.NET MVC: It allows to create web pages using a model view controller pattern.
+2) ASP.NET MVC: It allows to create of web pages using a model view controller pattern.

 3) ASP.NET Web pages: It helps in adding dynamic code and access data directly using HTML markup.